NICU Frequently Asked Questions

-Breast feeding your pre–term infant is still possible; in fact we encourage you to provide breast milk for your baby.
-Until your baby is able to breastfeed, you will need to establish lactation by expressing your breast milk with a pump or by hand.
+Breastfeeding your preterm infant is still possible; in fact, we encourage you to provide breast milk for your baby.
+Until your baby is able to breastfeed, you will need to establish a milk supply by expressing your breast milk with a pump or by hand.
 Your milk can then be stored until required.
-Pre-term babies begin to suck effectively from the breast after about 33 weeks gestation.
-Before this they are developing their sucking and swallowing technique and can tire easily.
-They may appear to play at the breast either licking or taking a few sucks before falling asleep.
+Pre-term babies can begin to suck from the breast after about 33 weeks gestation.
+While developing their sucking and swallowing technique they can tire easily and may appear to play at the breast either licking or taking a few sucks before falling asleep.
 This is a normal process.
-You will be supported by our nursing team and breast feeding advisors to assist and advise you in establishing successful breast feeding.
-Pre-term babies are fed via a naso-gastric tube until they are able to establish either breast or bottle feeding.
+You will be supported by our nursing team and breastfeeding advisors to assist and advise you in establishing successful breastfeeding.
+Pre-term babies are fed via a naso or orogastric tube until they are able to establish either breast or bottle feeding.

 There are so many lines attached to my baby, what are they all for?

 Your newborn baby may need to be monitored closely and may need to receive intravenous fluids or drugs.
 A great deal of the equipment you will see around your baby is routine – ECG leads on your baby’s chest assist us in monitoring his heart rate and breathing and the probe with a light, possibly on his foot or wrist, allows us to monitor how much oxygen is circulating in his blood.
 Please ask the nurse caring for your baby to explain the equipment to you; he/she will be more than happy to do this.